Economic history of World War I: United States

-Economic confusion in 1917
+Economic crisis in 1917

-In terms of munitions production, the 15 months after April 1917 involved an amazing parade of mistakes, misguided enthusiasm, and confusion.
-Americans were willing enough, but they did not know their proper role.
-Wilson was unable to figure out what to do when, or even to decide who was in charge.
+In terms of munitions production, the 15 months after April 1917 involved an amazing parade of mistakes and confusion.
+Woodrow Wilson was unable to figure out what to do when, or even to decide who was in charge.
 Typical of the confusion was the coal shortage that hit in December 1917.
 Because coal was by far the most major source of energy and heat, a grave crisis ensued.
 There was in fact plenty of coal being mined, but 44,000 loaded freight and coal cars were tied up in horrendous traffic jams in the rail yards of the East Coast.
 Two hundred ships were waiting in New York harbor for cargo that was delayed by the mess.
 The solution included nationalizing the coal mines and the railroads for the duration, shutting down factories one day a week to save fuel, and enforcing a strict system of priorities.
 Only in March 1918 did Wilson finally take control of the crisis.